 Why Building Apps Is Not Hard

 What deters most businesses from building a mobile app is the apparent difficulty of the process.
 Also, they worry about the cost.
-But there are 900,000 apps in the iTunes store alone, and you know why?
+But there are 1.7 million apps in the App store alone, and you know why?

 Building apps is easier than building software.
 For example, Google offers the Google Cloud Platform that enables even small businesses to develop apps.